hoprnet/hoprnet/docs/hopr-documentation/docs/node/network-registry-tutorial.md

 For every 20 NFTs given out, the majority will go to the next highest-ranking participants on the waitlist, but a few will also be allocated to Dappnode/Avado users.
 And one of every 20 will be given to someone at random further down the waitlist (so you always have a chance of being chosen even without having participated in previous staking seasons or releases).

-Depending on your prefered method of contact, you will either be notified by email when you have been chosen or you can review the waitlist manually here.
+Depending on your prefered method of contact, you will either be notified by email when you have been chosen or you can review the waitlist manually.

 ## Registering your node